lducas/SchnorrGate/README.md

 Personal study (unfortunately, never written down cleanly) of this approach suggested me that this approach requires solving SVP in dimensions beyond reasonable, leading to a factorization algorithm much slower than the state of the art.
 My impression is that this is the consensus among experts having spent some time on it as well.

 I wish to recall that this approach is not particularly new; Ajtai [Ajt98] attributes it to a (lost ?) manuscript of Adleman while Schnorr mentions an article of Brillhard and Morrison [MB75].
+Other experts have explored it, and some left very good notes as early as 2010 [Ver10].
 Recent theoretical work on the cryptanalysis of module lattices are doing very similar things over number fields [LPSW19].
 Interestingly, this construction can serve other purposes than factoring.
 For example, Ajtai [Ajt98] used it for a NP-hardness proof.
 Replacing real logarithm by discrete logarithm also lead to interesting ideas; Chor and Rivest use such a variant to solve lattice problem via easy factorization instances [CR88] inside an old-school lattice-based cryptosystem (see also [DP18] for an asymptotic analysis).

 [Adl95] <br />
 **Factoring and Lattice Reduction** <br />